-I found matters and things at the agency in a very fair condition, considering the very limited means at the disposal of the agent, except the agency buildings, all of which, except the agent's house and kitchen and blacksmith shop and prison, were in a most dilapidated condition and most certainly a disgrace to the service.
+I found matters and things at the agency in a very fair condition, considering the very limited means at the disposal of the agent, except the agency buildings, all of which, except the agent's house and kitchen and blacksmith shop and prison, were in which, except the agent's house and kitchen and blacksmith sleep and prison, were in a most dilapidated condition and most certainly a disgrace to the service.
 They are for the most part composed of logs, put up twenty-five or thirty years ago, and are now in a rotten condition.
-In addition, however, to the agent's residence, &c., the barn and stable buildings are good; but new buildings for shops and employés' residences, and particularly a new sterehouse and office, should be put up at once, as most of the more valuable and light goods which are received here have to be stored in the upper part of the agent's residence.
-I perceive by the records that the condition of these buildings has been often reported, so that I will only reiterate their recommendations on this subject. ommendations on this subject.
+In addition, however, to the agent's residence, &c., the harn and stable buildings are good; but now buildings for shops and employés' residences, and particularly a new storehouse and office, should be put up at once, as most of the more valuable and light goods which are received here have to be stored in the upper part of the agent's residence.
+I perceive by the records that the condition of these buildings has been often reported, so that I will only reiterals their techniques of this subtect. numerilations on this subject.

-The Indians of this reservation-which consist of the Walla Walla, Cayese, and Umatilla tribes, numbering full bloods 723, mixed bloods 171, making a total of 894 few cases prosecuted in the United States court, and punishment awarded to the offenders, which I think has put an end to the liquor traffic.
+The Indians of this reservation-which cousses of the Walla Walla, Dayme, and Umatilla pribes, numbering full bloom 723, mixed bloods 171, making a total of 494 firm cases presecuted in the United States court, and punishment awarded to the offenders, which I think has put an end to the liquor traffic.